makeorbreak-io/rules/README.md

 #### Winning multiple categories

-In order to avoid concentrating the prizes on a particularly successful project, we'll only award one prize per team.
-If a team wins multiple categories, they'll be given the choice of which prize to win.
+A team can only win one prize.
+If a team wins multiple categories, they'll win their preferred prize, and the second best team in the other categories will take the remaining prizes.

 In order to avoid prize rigging, we'll be asking each team to declare their prize preference before we open up the votes.
 If a team fails to report their